 The AIL Sound Walls team came up with a Silent-Protector (Absorptive) solution that fit their needs perfectly.

-Integrating with the existing masonry pillars
+Integrating the Silent Protector with existing masonry pillars

-The old wooden noise fence had deteriorated.
-However, its classic masonry pillars were still in good condition and the Town wanted the new wall to integrate with them.
+The old wooden noise fence had deteriorated; however, its classic masonry pillars were still in good condition and the Town wanted the new wall to integrate with them.
 Our in-house engineering team quickly came up with an attractive connection solution to make that work.

 Blending in with the streetscape